Skip to content

 All entity types use the same online registration portal, but the requirements vary depending on the legal form.

 Note: If a foreign company establishes a branch in Denmark (rather than a new Danish legal entity), the branch must also be registered with the Danish Business Authority.
-This requires documentation proving that the parent company is legally established in its home country.
+This generally requires documentation proving that the parent company is legally established in its home jurisdiction.

 How long does registration take?